nicholaslantz/pumpkin-mines/README.md

 TODO

+For the time being, download and install the program.
+Then run it with the -h flag.
+This will give you a list of all the arguments you can give it.

 You can use the following command to create a board as large as your terminal can handle.
 To increase or decrease the number of mines, change the fraction represented in the -m argument.
 20% is about right in terms of difficulty.